Home Forums

 Collecting old cast iron "hollow ware", as items like skillets and dutch ovens were once called, is a hobby enjoyed by many.
 Pieces cast by a number of foundries in the USA fifty to one hundred or more years ago are sought after for their quality, craftsmanship, durability, and the fact that they are actually usable without diminishing their value.

 Not only do collectors find interesting the various pieces of cast iron ware in and of themselves, but also their evolution over time and the history of the foundries who made them.
-Over half a century ago, these items were for the most part considered mere commodities, and, as such, much information on their production was either lost over the years or its recording was not deemed worthwhile to begin with.
+Over half a century ago, these items were for the most part considered mere commodities.
+As such, much information on their production was either lost over the years or its recording was not deemed worthwhile to begin with.
 The heritage of cast iron hollow ware, therefore, must often be pieced together through a combination of research, empirical evidence, and visual comparisons.

-In the latter part of the 20th century, new, more "modern" forms of cookware introduced began to gain in popularity.
-Coupled with an influx of cheap foreign cast iron ware, American foundries were forced to reduce costs in order to compete and survive.
 For the foundries that did endure, factory automation and the heavier castings required to withstand it became the norm, and the labor-intensive final polishing became all but non-existent.
 As a result, what domestic cast iron ware was produced after about the mid-1960s is often cumbersome to handle, and requires more time and effort to properly season its relatively rough cooking surfaces to achieve the desired non-stick property.

 Fortunately for us, however, much of the old cast iron ware still survives, and, with a little rehabilitation and care, can be returned to usefulness.